flaturtha/CharlieChan/_novellas/black-shadows.md

 pubdate: 2016-11-15
 category: novella
 descriptive: "Murder: for Money or Revenge"
-excerpt: "When old man Guerney is found murdered in his locked study, then the prime suspect and a mysterious tattooed man are also found murdered, newspaperman Johnny Suggs is determined to prove Mildred Guerney's innocense and prove himself to his father."
+descriptor: "When old man Guerney is found murdered in his locked study, then the prime suspect and a mysterious tattooed man are also found murdered, newspaperman Johnny Suggs is determined to prove Mildred Guerney's innocense and prove himself to his father."
 tags: novella, noir, murder, revenge, "J. C. Kofoed"
 image: /assets/img/novellas/black-shadows.jpg
 wordcount: 13469